adnammit/notes/web_dev.md

 ## BACK END/SERVERS:
-o there are two aspects to the server: the script that serves up code and the physical hardware that it runs on o there are different types of server services you can pay for/work with
+* there are two aspects to the server: the script that serves up code and the physical hardware that it runs on
+* there are different types of server services you can pay for/work with
     - CMS: content management system, written with PHP
         * Drupal
         * wordpress
     - app hosting
     - static hosting
-    - the kind where you're paying for a 'blank' computer that you totally 'own' and do whatever you want with o you can use pretty much any language on a server. some common server platforms are:
+    - the kind where you're paying for a 'blank' computer that you totally 'own' and do whatever you want with
+* you can use pretty much any language on a server. some common server platforms are:
     - Ruby on Rails: ruby
     - Django: python
     - Express: Node.js
     - PHP: meh. not used for large sites
-    - CGI, JSP, ASP, Node.js, Apache, Nginx, MySQL, PostgreSQL, .net(C#) o caching
+    - CGI, JSP, ASP, Node.js, Apache, Nginx, MySQL, PostgreSQL, .net(C#)
+* caching
     - Squid, Varnish, Memcached
-o DevOps: server management (huge sites, i have 20 servers i need to manage) o databases:
+* DevOps: server management (huge sites, i have 20 servers i need to manage)
+* databases:
     - MySql
     - MongoDB
     - Redis